Serge (fabric)

 Serge is a type of twill fabric that has diagonal lines or ridges on both inner and outer surfaces via a two-up, two-down weave.
 The worsted variety is used in making military uniforms, suits, greatcoats, and trench coats.
 Its counterpart, silk serge, is used for linings.
 French serge is a softer, finer variety.
 The word is also used for a high-quality woven woolen fabric.

 Etymology

 The name is derived from Old French serge, itself from Latin serica, from Greek σηρικός (sērikós), meaning 'silken'.

 History

-The early association of silk serge, Greece, and France is shown by the discovery in Charlemagne's tomb of a piece of silk serge dyed with Byzantine motifs, evidently a gift from the Byzantine Imperial Court in the 8th or 9th century AD.
+The early association of silk serge with Greece and France was made evident by the discovery in Charlemagne's tomb of a piece of silk serge dyed with Byzantine motifs, evidently a gift from the Byzantine Imperial Court in the 8th or 9th century AD.

 It also appears to refer to a form of silk twill produced in the early renaissance in or around Florence, used for clerical cassocks.
 A reference can be found in Don Quixote: